B-UMMI/chewBBACA_tutorial/README.md

 All information about NCBI genomes used in this example is on the [.tsv file](https://github.com/B-UMMI/chewBBACA_tutorial/tree/master/genomes/NCBI_genomes_proks.Sagalactiae_allGenomes.2016_08_03.tsv). inside the `genomes` folder.

-The setup is done by the following steps
+The setup is done by the following steps:
 1. Install chewBBACA.
 Check [Installing chewBBACA](https://github.com/B-UMMI/chewBBACA/wiki/0.-Setting-up-chewBBACA) for instructions on how to install chewBBACA. chewBBACA includes Prodigal training files for several species, including for _Streptococcus agalactiae_.
-However, if you are not sure about the location of chewBBACA's files after the installation, you can download the training file for _Streptococcus agalactiae_ [here](https://github.com/B-UMMI/chewBBACA/raw/master/CHEWBBACA/prodigal_training_files/Streptococcus_agalactiae.trn).
+You can check the list of available training files [here](https://github.com/B-UMMI/chewBBACA/raw/master/CHEWBBACA/prodigal_training_files/).
+We have included the training file for _Streptococcus agalactiae_ in this repository.
 2. Clone this repository to the local folder of your choice.
 To clone, run the following command:
     `git clone https://github.com/B-UMMI/chewBBACA_tutorial`
 3. Go to `.../chewBBACA_tutorial/` and run `unzip genomes/complete_genomes.zip` to extract all the complete genomes.
-A directory named `complete_genomes` will be created in `.../chewBBACA tutorial/`.
+A directory named `complete_genomes` will be created in `.../chewBBACA_tutorial/`.

 The reported times using the 32 complete genomes were obtained for a DELL XPS13 (10th Generation Intel® Core™ i7-10710U Processor - 12MB Cache, up to 4.7 GHz, using 6 cores).
 Using a computer with less powerful specifications can greatly increase the duration of the analyses.

 ## Schema creation

-The wgMLST schema was created using the **32** _Streptococcus agalactiae_ complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome) available at NCBI.
+We will start by creating a wgMLST schema based on **32** _Streptococcus agalactiae_ complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome) available at NCBI.
-The sequences are present in the `complete_genomes/` folder.
+The sequences are present in the `.../chewBBACA_tutorial/complete_genomes/` directory.
 To create the wgMLST schema, run the following command:

-`chewBBACA.py CreateSchema -i complete_genomes/ --cpu 6 -o schema_seed --ptf Streptococcus_agalactiae.trn`
+`chewBBACA.py CreateSchema -i .../chewBBACA_tutorial/complete_genomes/ -o .../chewBBACA_tutorial/tutorial_schema --ptf .../chewBBACA_tutorial/Streptococcus_agalactiae.trn --cpu 6`

-The command uses 6 CPU and outputs the schema to `schema_seed` folder using the `prodigal` training set for _Streptococcus agalactiae_ and took around 16 minutes to complete resulting on a wgMLST schema wiht 3126 loci.
+The schema seed will be available at `.../chewBBACA_tutorial/tutorial_schema/schema_seed`.
+You should pass the complete path to the Prodigal training file that is included in the cloned repository, `Streptococcus_agalactiae.trn`, to the `--ptf` parameter.
+We passed the value `6` to the `--cpu` parameter to use 6 CPU cores, but you should pass a value based on the specifications of your machine.
+In our system, the process took 56 seconds to complete resulting on a wgMLST schema with 3128 loci.
 At this point the schema is defined as a set of loci each with a single allele.

 ## Allele calling

-The next step was to perform allele calling with the created wgMLST schema for the **32** complete genomes.
+The next step is to perform allele calling with the wgMLST schema created in the prevous step for the **32** complete genomes.

 `chewBBACA.py AlleleCall -i complete_genomes/ -g schema_seed/ -o results_cg --cpu 6 --ptf Streptococcus_agalactiae.trn`